Master of Architecture

 For specific information, application instructions, and requirements please refer to the Masters Admissions page: https://www.cpp.edu/~admissions/graduate/apply.shtml

-The Department accepts applications for Fall semester only.
+The Department accepts applications for the Fall semester only.

 Applications are available beginning October 1 of each year.
-The deadline for submitting the application and accompanying fees is January 15, for admission the following Fall term.
-All supporting materials (transcripts, TOEFL scores, GRE scores, statement of purpose, and letters of recommendation) must be received by February 15.
+The deadline for submitting the application and accompanying fees has been extended to April 15, for admission to the following Fall term.
+All supporting materials (transcripts, IELTS scores, GRE scores, statement of purpose, portfolio, and letters of recommendation) must also be received by April 15.
 Prospective students are encouraged to apply early in the application period to ensure that all documents are received prior to review.
 Incomplete applications cannot be considered.

 For additional information on Admission Requirements and Deadlines, please refer to: